-Other populations requiring services or housing assistance to prevent homelessness and other populations at greatest risk of housing instability, as defined by HUD in the Notice HUD's definition of At Risk of Homelessness has eleven (11) qualifying criteria across three (3) different categories, making identifying all individuals or households from public data sources difficult.
+Other populations requiring services or housing assistance to prevent homelessness and other populations at greatest risk of housing instability:

+HUD's definition of At Risk of Homelessness has eleven (11) qualifying criteria across three (3) different categories, making identifying all individuals or households from public data sources difficult.
 To provide comprehensive data set of the population that is at risk of homelessness within Hattiesburg, we have provided multiple sets of economic and demographic metrics across multiple geographic areas within the city that may have higher concentrations of individuals and families that are at risk of housing instability.
 These characteristics included disability status, housing costs as a percentage of income, age, and public assistance eligibility.